SpaceN64/SpaceN64/README.md

-## Sup - I'm SpaceN64
+## Sup - I'm SpaceN64 👨‍💻

 I'm a Python coder, and also an HTML writer from Canada 🇨🇦

-At the moment, I am trying to learn more about HTML and Java, and expand my (already vast) knowledge of Python
+At the moment, I am trying to learn more about HTML and Java and expanding my (already vast) knowledge of Python!

 ***Some Skills I Have in Python 🐍***
-- Can do basically every simple writing of code
+- Have mastered the basics of Python
-- Can easily make my own module that can work with other modules effectivly and quickly
+- Can create modules with multiple classes to efficiently and effectively simplify code
-- Can create servers, API connecters, etc programs with ease
+- Can create servers, API connectors, etc programs with ease
-- Can create windows and use them to do certain functions including becoming a text editor, tracking a person's expenses, etc!
+- Can create a standalone _"application"_ which can virtually execute its designated function

-*My main IDE is Visual Studio Code (I also use terminal too)*
+*My main IDE is Visual Studio Code, but I am comfortable with Pycharm, terminal, and many more*

-## My Announcements
+## My Announcements 📣
-- 170 subs, wow!
-Thank you for the support!
+- 200 SUBS AND +200k TOTAL CHANNEL VIEWS!!!!
+Thanks everyone for subscribing and viewing my videos :))))))
-- Since I am above 100 subs, Youtube has given me the ability to have a custom channel link!
-My custom link is **https://www.youtube.com/c/SpaceN64/**
+- Since I am above 100 subs (200 now, yay!), Youtube has given me the ability to have a custom channel link!
+My custom link is **[https://www.youtube.com/c/SpaceN64/](https://www.youtube.com/c/SpaceN64)**

 <!--Github Stats-->